 There are a number of platforms out there, which – mostly US based.
-We asked for certain guarantees on the hunters invited to our programs, and it seemed to us that YesWeHack offered those guarantees and the confidence to launch a Bug Bounty programme.
+We asked for certain guarantees on the hunters invited to our programs, and it seemed to us that YesWeHack offered those guarantees and the confidence to launch a Bug Bounty program.

 What is really interesting, is that not all hunters are necessarily “cybersecurity professionals”.
 The entire ecosystem is represented here, and we can pick up individuals based on their nationality, skill set, ranking on the platform, etc.

 Yet Bug Bounty’s main value, is the continuity, recurrence and “annualization” of the tests: as soon as we release a new version, we integrate the existing program and get immediate feedback on the new version’s security level.
-We don’t need to wait a year for the next pentest to check on the security of our update.
+We don’t need to wait a year for the next penetration testing to check on the security of our update.
 This approach is embedded within our project lifecycle.

 Our scope evolves constantly, and bugs evolve at the same time.
 Security flaws turn up every day, not just once a year, and Bug Bounty enables us to detect and fix them in time.
 It helps us monitor our services on a practically constant basis, and that is very reassuring.
-It would also be impossible financially to do a pentest on each delivery, although we would really need to, etc.
+It would also be impossible financially to do a penetration testing on each delivery, although we would really need to, etc.

 And then there is ROI.
-Yousign carries out one pentest each year.
+Yousign carries out one penetration testing each year.
 And this is quite expensive, compared to a Bug Bounty program.
 It’s a bit crazy when you think about it: they cost more or less the same, but Bug Bounty covers an entire year, whereas an audit only lasts a week…

 Is Bug Bounty the end of penetration testing?
 Or will it always remain complementary?

 For Yousign, it will continue to be complementary.
-It could mean the end of the pentest in some industries, but not in ours: as a trusted third-party provider we are required to carry out regular audits.
+It could mean the end of the penetration testing in some industries, but not in ours: as a trusted third-party provider we are required to carry out regular audits.
 In a less stringent regulatory environment, I would probably consider using Bug Bounty only.

 However, Bug Bounty is very important for our sales and marketing: it’s clearly a differentiator to large prospect accounts.
 We mention it systematically in our request for proposal submissions as it’s seen by the market as a quality hallmark.